top of page

 https://gradocerote.wixsite.com/collectif

-Created in Colombia in 2011, the Grado Cero collective was born from the meeting between Eduardo Ruiz and John Henry Gerena, interdisciplinary artists, and managers, with the purpose of creating spaces for theoretical reflection, scenic creation, dissemination, and circulation of the living arts and new theatricalities.
-In 2019 and with an artistic work in constant movement, Diana Catalina Cardenas, artist, and cultural manager joins the collective putting together efforts in the qualification of knowledge and the development of artistic proposals.
+Founded in Colombia in 2011 by Eduardo Ruiz and John Henry Gerena, the GradOcero collective emerged from the meeting of two interdisciplinary artists and cultural managers with the purpose of creating spaces for theoretical reflection, scenic creation, dissemination, and circulation of the living arts and new theatricalities.

-Since its inception, the interest of the group revolves around the research on the movement and performance of the body in relation to physical resistance, interpretation, the incorporation of emotional states, and the alteration of states of consciousness.
-This is in order to establish a dialogue between the subjective experience of the performer in real-time and the objective deconstruction of the movement.
+Since its inception, the collective has focused on research into movement and performance of the body, particularly in relation to physical resistance, interpretation, emotional states, and altered states of consciousness.
+This inquiry seeks to establish a dialogue between the subjective experience of the performer in real time and the objective deconstruction of movement.

-The group is constantly questioning and exploring the scenic and relational strategies, it accounts for its work thanks to the need to maintain fluid and horizontal communication in the creative and administrative processes that it carries out.
-Likewise, it is strengthened due to the commitment in the search for technical, plastic, and poetic solutions for each of its performative actions.
-The investigation of what it means to investigate with the body, to investigate in the body positions it as a reference in the universe of the living arts.
+The collective constantly questions and explores scenic and relational strategies, maintaining fluid and horizontal communication in both creative and administrative processes.
+Its strength lies in the search for technical, plastic, and poetic solutions for each performative action.
+By investigating what it means to research with the body and within the body, GradOcero has positioned itself as a reference in the field of living arts.

 Marginalia:

-Marginalia is a research/creation project that draws on the richness and power of handwritten notes found in printed books.
-Notes at the margins travel through time, speak, share, and convey information about the effect the books have had on readers.
-The marginal notes allow us to listen to the echoes of the stories and provide us with other points of view, a kind of intimate psychology recorded anonymously offering us tools for researching and constructing a bodily dramaturgy.
+Marginalia is a research and creation project that draws on the richness and power of handwritten notes found in printed books.
+These marginal annotations travel through time, speaking and sharing the impact that texts have had on readers.
+They allow us to hear the echoes of stories and offer alternative points of view—a kind of intimate psychology recorded anonymously—providing tools for the construction of a bodily dramaturgy.

 Del otro Lado:

-From the same sound score, the performers explore the sensations experienced and construct the timeline of the project.
-Each week the artists record a video of the exploration carried out by developing the body score that will serve as the basis for the live performance.
+From a shared sound score, the performers construct the timeline of the project.
+Each week, they record a video of their explorations, developing a body score that serves as the foundation for the live performance.

 Sector N Collective - Hamilton - ON

-Sector N is not interested in taking extrapolated positions or making judgments about facts and events, the intent of The Memory Project(s) is to create an artistic reflection on images and characters from the past and evoke an emotional connection in the present.
+Sector N is not interested in extrapolating positions or making judgments about historical facts.
+Instead, the intent of The Memory Project(s) is to create an artistic reflection on images and characters from the past, evoking emotional connections in the present.

-The overall purpose of The Memory Project(s) is to rework images of the past that are linked to the collective identity of the city.
-The result is not a historical document but an artistic interpretation of events or characters that have been part of the construction of a society.
-There is no single kind of memory; individuals and groups represent the past in ways that best suit their values and interests; so too we research and collect materials that allow us to build our own image of the events.
+The purpose of the project is to rework images of the past linked to the collective identity of the city.
+The result is not a historical document but an artistic interpretation of events and figures that have shaped society.
+Recognizing that there is no single kind of memory, the collective researches and gathers materials to construct its own image of events, reflecting the multiplicity of perspectives.

-Memory Project: site-specific, multi-disciplinary performance installation in Hamilton, Ontario, that explores local history through the interaction of movement, sound, and image.
+Memory Project is a site-specific, multidisciplinary performance installation in Hamilton, Ontario, that explores local history through the interaction of movement, sound, and image.

 (Click on title to watch the video)